I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Shona, when you put together a show, you really put together a show!"
 Victoria declared as the hall emptied out after the first day of the tournament.
 The Han and Go families stuck around to talk to the event organizers.

-"I didn't do shit for this thing except sign a check and show up for today.
+"I didn't do shit for this thing except give over a debit card and show up for today.
 You want to praise people…" Shego pointed to Kim and Yori.
 "Go at them until your throat is sore.
 This was all their hard work."

 "You two did one hell of a job.
 I can't wait to see what happens tomorrow when the fighting actually goes down.
 Those were some kick-ass demos!"
 Victoria proclaimed.